-and the variance of pay in agency models does not depend on the sign of the relation between firm's stock return volatility and equity incentives.
+A large literature studies the association between CEO pay and firm volatility, referred to as the risk-return trade off.
+While some studies find a positive association between firm volatility - commonly proxied by stock return volatility - and CEO pay, others find a negative association between the two (see for example Aggarwal and Samwick 1999, Core and Guay 2002, and Prendergast 2002).
+This paper examines a different trade-off - that of CEO pay and the conditional volatility of total pay.
+The volatility of total pay captures not only the volatility of stock returns - the focus of prior research - but also the volatility of accounting returns and other performance metrics, such as sales growth, that are commonly used in pay contracts.
+Moreover, it takes into account the covariance amongst these different performance metrics and their relevance to CEO-specific contract-target parameters in determining compensation.
+In addition, a positive association between total pay and the variance of pay in agency models does not depend on the sign of the relation between firm's stock return volatility and equity incentives.
 In fact, the two relationships (i.e., the association between total pay and the variance of pay, and the association between equity incentives and the volatility of firm returns) are different empirical questions with different theoretical underpinnings.
-For example, Cheng and Scheinkman (2015) argue that higher firm volatility not only indicates higher firm risk, but also indicates higher productivity.
+For example, Cheng and Scheinkman (2015) argue that higher firm volatility not only is indicative of higher firm risk, but also of higher productivity.
 In their model, there is a trade-off between mean pay and volatility of pay implied by the agent's participation constraint, which is also used in our paper to motivate the analysis.
 However, in their model, equity incentives could either increase or decrease in the firm's return volatility depending on how strongly volatility affects firm productivity.

-An early methodological contribution by Lambert and Verrecchia (1991), Conyon et al. (2011) and Fernandes et al. (2013) provide an estimate of the risk premium in equity pay.
+Using an early methodological contribution by Lambert and Verrecchia (1991), Conyon et al. (2011) and Fernandes et al. (2013) provide an estimate of the risk premium in equity pay.
 Our test differs from theirs in several respects.
 First, we take advantage of detail contract information to simulate all three components of incentive pay: bonus, stock, and option grants, and, from these simulations, calculate the estimated variance of pay.
 In contrast, their estimate of a risk premium solely considers equity incentives, and excludes volatility in pay from bonus.
 Our study allows us to speak to the magnitude of the premium on bonus uncertainty.
 Second, their analysis relies on assumptions about CEO's outside opportunity that we do not require.
 We also do not require any assumptions about CEO risk aversion and can therefore accommodate a premium that arises even when the agent is risk neutral, a point emphasized above.
 Third, differently from Conyon et al. (2011) and Fernandes et al. (2013), because our sample focuses on U.S. firms only, all CEOs are exposed to the same legal, taxation, and economic environment; these country-level characteristics impact the level and form of pay but may be hard to control for in cross-country studies such as theirs.